JEWISH GRONINGEN

 > Synagogue > Permanent exhibition

-Naturally, the special architecture and remarkable history of the building are highlighted.
-In the audio tour , Bertien Minco takes you along the moments in her family history when the synagogue in the Folkingestraat or the Jewish community in Groningen was present.
+Naturally, the building's unique architecture and remarkable history are highlighted.
+In the audio tour (available in Dutch, English and German), Bertien Minco takes you through moments in her family history when the synagogue on Folkingestraat or the Jewish community in Groningen were present.

 Place of meeting

-The synagogue is naturally a place of remembrance, as well as a lively place for cultural activities and an educational center about Jewish culture, religion and history.
-At the same time, the synagogue is also used as a 'shul' of the Jewish Community of Groningen.
+The synagogue is naturally a place of remembrance, in addition to being a vibrant venue for cultural activities and an educational center on Jewish culture, religion, and history.
+At the same time, the synagogue also serves as a synagogue for the Groningen Jewish Community.

 About the creators of the exhibition